peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-31 Some Blurry Little Quest.md

 - Redscar disengages and moves towards the exit
 - Tony tries to shoot his sling at the fleeing sharkin, but misses
 - Finn dramatically whips his [[Ionntrás Campaign/Inventory/Cape of the Mountebank\|shimmering cape]] around and teleports into Redscar and the sharkin explodes, spilling gore and shark guts everywhere
-- Reed strikes at Glor, takes a deep breath, then strike again
+- Reed strikes at Glor, takes a deep breath, then strikes again
 - Captain Minksi stabs Glor to death, then asks the satyr if they can have a free room
 	- The satyr yells at them to get out of here and asks, "Do you know what happens when there's blood in the air?
 I'm gonna be cleaning blood for months!"
 	- Minksi says, "Better to be alive and cleaning then cleaning in hell"